FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 GEDCOM X must be designed to accommodate users and software of different languages and locales.
 To this end, a property named `lang` is supported on relevant GEDCOM X data types.
-This attribute is used to identify the locale of the user who provided the data.
+This property is used to identify the locale of the data being processed.
 This property is optional, and when it is not provided, a processor MAY process the data as if it were provided in the default locale of the processor.
-When this property is provided, it overrides the value of the property supplied by any containing data elements.
+When this property is provided, it overrides the value of the property supplied by any containing data instances.

 The values of the attribute are language identifiers as defined by [IETF BCP 47](http://tools.ietf.org/html/bcp47), _Tags for the Identification of Languages_; in addition, the empty string may be specified to